American Revolution: Effects of the revolution

 After the Revolution, genuinely democratic politics became possible in the former American colonies.
 The rights of the people were incorporated into state constitutions.
-Concepts of liberty, individual rights, equality among men and hostility toward corruption became incorporated as core values of liberal republicanism.
+Concepts of liberty, consent of the governed, individual rights, equality and due process under the law, and intolerance of corruption became incorporated as core values of liberal republicanism.
 The new United States government was empowered to undertake its own project of territorial expansion and settler colonialism.
 The greatest challenge to the old order in Europe was the challenge to inherited political power and the democratic idea that government rests on the consent of the governed.
 The example of the first successful revolution against a European empire, and the first successful establishment of a republican form of democratically elected government without monarchy or any inherited political authority, provided a model for many other colonial peoples who realized that they too could break away and become self-governing nations with directly elected representative government.

-The U.S. motto Novus ordo seclorum, meaning "A New Age Now Begins", is paraphrased from Thomas Paine's Common Sense, published January 10, 1776.
-"We have it in our power to begin the world over again," Paine wrote.
-The American Revolution ended an age—an age of monarchy.
-And, it began a new age—an age of freedom.
-As a result of the growing wave started by the Revolution, there are now more people around the world living in freedom than ever before, both in absolute numbers and as a percentage of the world's population.